Vakiyama/comm-docs/docs/useRepo.md

   local computer.

-- The remote repository is where we will save backups and changes to keep things synced across your different devices, and is found on Github.
+- The remote repository is where we will save backups and changes to keep things synced across your different devices, and is found on GitHub.

 !!! info
-    Although we will be using Github for this guide, one could choose to use GitLab or any alternative Git repository.
+    Although we will be using GitHub for this guide, one could choose to use GitLab or any alternative Git repository.
 One could potentially host their own repository if they'd like, but that will be outside the scope of this guide.